sebasgverde/rnn-cells-music-paper/README.md

 #### Optimal number of layers

-Run the script which makes 45 experiements (the 3 dataset variations, with the 3 cell types and number of layers from 1 to 5), time will depend on the GPU hardware, in an Nvidia m1000 it takes around a week
+Run the script which does 45 experiments (the 3 dataset variations, with the 3 cell types and number of layers from 1 to 5), time will depend on the GPU hardware, in a Nvidia m1000 it takes around a week
 ```
 ./rnn-cells-music-paper/paper_scripts/bashlayerscompleteexperimet.sh
 ```